-9780268201708 Pub Date: 10/15/21 \$42.00 USD Hardcover 712 Pages Fiction / Historical Series: The Center for Ethics and Culture Solzhenitsyn Series 9.3 in H | 6.1 in W March 1917 The Red Wheel, Node III, Book 3 Aleksandr Solzhenitsyn, Marian Schwartz Summary In March 1917, Book 3 the forces of revolutionary disintegration spread out from Petrograd all the way to the front lines of World War I, presaging Russia's collapse.
-One of the masterpieces of world literature, The Red Wheel is Nobel prize-winner Aleksandr Solzhenitsyn's multivolume epic work about the Russian Revolution told in the form of a historical novel.
-March 1917-the third node-tells the story, day by day, of the Russian Revolution itself.
-Until recently, the final two nodes have been unavailable in English.
+9780268201715 Pub Date: 9/1/24 \$32.00 USD Paperback 712 Pages 4 maps Fiction / Historical Series: The Center for Ethics and Culture Solzhenitsyn Series 9.3 in H | 6.1 in W March 1917 The Red Wheel, Node III, Book 3 Aleksandr Solzhenitsyn, Marian Schwartz Summary In March 1917, Book 3 the forces of revolutionary disintegration spread out from Petrograd all the way to the front lines of World War I, presaging Russia's collapse.
 The action of Book 3 (out of four) is set during March 16-22, 1917.
 In Book 3, the Romanov dynasty ends and the revolution starts to roll out from Petrograd toward Moscow and the Russian provinces.
 The dethroned Emperor Nikolai II makes his farewell to the Army and is kept under guard with his family.
 In Petrograd, the Provisional Government and the Soviet of Workers' and Soldiers' Deputies continue to exercise power in parallel.
 The war hero Lavr Kornilov is appointed military chief of Petrograd.
 But the Soviet's "Order No. 1" reaches every soldier, undermining the officer corps and shaking the Army to its foundations.
 Many officers, including the head of the Baltic Fleet, the progressive Admiral Nepenin, are murdered.
 Black Sea Fleet Admiral Kolchak holds the revolution at bay; meanwhile, Grand Duke Nikolai Nikolaevich, the emperor's uncle, makes his way to military headquarters, naïvely thinking he will be allowed to take the Supreme Command.
 Contributor Bio Aleksandr Solzhenitsyn (1918-2008), Nobel Prize laureate in literature, was a Soviet political prisoner from 1945 to 1953.
+His The Gulag Archipelago (1973) unmasked Communism and played a critical role in its eventual defeat.
+Solzhenitsyn was exiled to the West in 1974.
 He ultimately published dozens of plays, poems, novels, and works of history, nonfiction, and memoir.
-Marian Schwartz is a prizewinning translator of classic and contemporary Russian literature, including works by Leo Tolstoy, Nina Berberova, Olga Slavnikova, and Leonid Yuzefovich.
+Marian Schwartz is a prizewinning translator of Russian literature.
+She is the principal translator of the works of Nina Berberova, Mikhail Bulgakov, Ivan Goncharov, and others.
 HOW TO ORDER You can order the books by:

 PHONE

 800-848-6224 or 919-966-7449

 FAX

 800-272-6817 or 919-962-2704

 EMAIL

 orders@longleafservices.org

 WEBSITE

 Visit our website at undpress.nd.edu

 MAIL INQUIRIES to: University of Notre Dame Press

-c/o Longleaf Services, Inc. 116 S. Boundary St. Chapel Hill, NC 27514-3808 EMAIL to: customerservice@longleafservices.org
+c/o Longleaf Services, Inc. 116 S. Boundary St.

-Applicable sales tax will be charged for IN, PA, TN, DC, NY, WI, and NC residents.
+Chapel Hill, NC 27514-3808

+EMAIL to: customerservice@longleafservices.org

 Shipping and Handling: \$6 for the first book and \$1 for each additional book.

 Shipping by expedited means for shipments outside the US will be charged \$10 for the first book, and \$6 for each additional book.

 EBOOKS

-The University of Notre Dame Press is committed to making our scholarly materials available in a full range of digital formats to reach a worldwide community of readers.
-Our ebook partners include the following and more:
+The University of Notre Dame Press is committed to making our scholarly materials available in a full range of digital formats-those that currently exist and those that will be developed in the future-to reach a worldwide community of readers.
+Whether you own a Kindle, Nook, iPad, or other reading device, you can read University of Notre Dame Press ebooks using any of the following retail channels: